-Hitori is played on a grid of squares.
-At the beginning, each square contains a number.
-The goal is to color some cells so that there are no duplicate numbers in any row or column, similar to the solved state of a Sudoku puzzle.
+Hitori, originating from the Japanese phrase "Hitori ni shite kure" which translates to "Leave me alone," is a logic puzzle that engages solvers in a grid filled with numbers.
+The puzzle begins with each square of the grid containing a number.
+The objective is to strategically color some cells to ensure no duplicate numbers appear in any row or column, bearing a resemblance to the solved state of a Sudoku puzzle.

 - No Duplicates: Color the cells in such a way that no duplicate numbers are present in any row or column.

 - Orthogonal Connections: Pay attention to the connections between the cells, both colored and uncolored.

 - Black Cell Placement: Colored (black) cells must not be orthogonally connected.